 Several concepts are essential to the curriculum of the DNP program.
-The concepts of ethics, high-quality education, caring, transformational leadership, interprofessional practice, critical thinking, evidence-based practice, health outcomes, and global community are foundations of doctoral education at McKendree University.
+The concepts of high-quality education, caring, transformational leadership, interprofessional practice, critical thinking, ethics, evidence-based practice, health outcomes, and global community are foundations of doctoral education at McKendree University.

 The nursing faculty members embrace education as a life-long pursuit.
-The faculty are responsible for creating an environment conducive to mutual respect, student participation, and self-awareness that enables continued development at McKendree University.
+The faculty members are responsible for creating an environment conducive to mutual respect, student participation, and selfawareness that enables continued development at McKendree University.
 Life-long learning facilitates individual nurses to gain personal and professional growth and development.

-The profession of nursing utilizes theory and evidence-based research in the development and implementation of nursing interventions in ensuring that the global community achieves the optimal level of health outcomes functioning through health promotion and disease prevention; health education; and disease management.
-The caring interaction between community and nurses is the foundation of the profession of nursing.
+The profession of nursing utilizes theory and evidenced-based research in the development and implementation of nursing interventions in ensuring the global community achieves the optimal level of health outcomes functioning through health promotion and disease prevention; chronic disease management; restorative and supportive care.
+The caring interaction between populations and nurses is the foundation of the profession of nursing.

 Evidence-based practice is the cornerstone of experience in nursing.
-The nursing process is how nurses apply critical thinking to promote health, provide health education, perform ethically, and manage care of diverse populations.
+Critical thinking integration enables advanced level nurses to promote health, provide health education, perform ethically, and manage care of diverse populations.